Trump vs. McConnell: Latest round between GOP heavyweights has the highest stakes yet

 The problem is that McConnell is not just dealing with Trump.
 He is dealing with the realities of the Republican Party that elevated Trump in 2016 and have most of the party's ranks following Trump's lead today.

-Any lingering doubts about this can be dispelled by reading the new book by New York Times reporter Jeremy W. Peters, Insurgency: How Republicans Lost Their Party and Got Everything They Ever Wanted.
-Peters has spent the years since the original Tea Party demonstrations in 2009 following developments on the American right.
+Any lingering doubts about this can be dispelled by reading the new book by New York Times reporter Jeremy W. Peters, Insurgency: How The Republicans Lost Their Party and Got Everything They Ever Wanted.
+Peters has been following developments on the American right in the years since the original Tea Party demonstrations in 2009.

 He has interviewed Trump, but most of his book is what he learned from interviewing several hundred others relevant to his overall subject over a period of years.
 Among them is Patrick Buchanan, the speechwriter for Ronald Reagan who became a columnist and TV commentator and three-time candidate for president.
 Peters argues that the "pitchfork Pat" ethos of Buchanan's campaigns in the 1990s kept right on marching through the first decades of the new century.

 The movement was diverted but not derailed by the years of the War on Terror.
 Then, in 2008, its anger was back on a domestic track with the mortgage meltdown and Wall Street bailouts, then the elevation of the Obamas (Michelle almost as much as Barack).
-The movement found its next leading figure in Sarah Palin (whose 2008 speech as vice presidential nominee has iconic status) and found its populist sweet spot with the rise of the Tea Party and opposition to "Obamacare."
+The movement found its next leading figure in Sarah Palin (whose 2008 speech as the vice presidential nominee has iconic status) and found its populist sweet spot with the rise of the Tea Party and opposition to Obamacare (the Affordable Care Act).

 But the Tea Party could not get Obama out of office, and 2012 nominee Mitt Romney proved disappointing.
 The field of candidates for 2016 was huge, but the insurgents soon found their new voice in Trump, the celebrity wheeler-dealer and reality TV star.
 Trump fixated issues such as the birth certificate and the "Ground Zero Mosque" in New York City.
 He also savaged immigrants from Mexico and from Muslim countries.
 And he began denigrating the integrity of elections before he had even been a candidate.